Fitness questions answered

 Wouldn’t it be great if you could blast extra body fat and kilojoules by skipping breakfast before you work out?
 Unfortunately, it doesn’t work that way.
 According to research published in Strength and Conditioning Journal, your body burns roughly the same amount of fat whether you’ve eaten or not.

 Exercise physiologist Neil Russell says: "Exercising on an empty stomach is fine if it’s at a low intensity, however most morning workouts creep up towards the moderate to high-intensity range, especially bootcamps and gym classes.
-If you’re training at these higher intensities on an empty stomach, there’s not enough available carbohydrates (in the form of blood glucose) to meet the energy demands of physical performance.
+If you’re training at these higher intensities on an empty stomach, there are not enough available carbohydrates (in the form of blood glucose) to meet the energy demands of physical performance.
 In this situation the body breaks down proteins to produce energy, which would usually be utilised for muscular recovery and development.
 Not only will your workout suffer, but so will your recovery and results.”

 2. Do I need to worry about the ‘fat-burning zone’?